brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 For example, imagine you wrote three lines of code, A, B, and C:

-<script src="https://gist.github.com/brikis98/10233051.js"></script> In most
+{% highlight text %}
+A;
+B;
+C;
+{% endhighlight %}

-programming languages, A would execute first, then B, and then C. In a language like [ANI](https://code.google.com/p/anic/), A, B, and C would all execute at the same time!
+In most programming languages, A would execute first, then B, and then C. In a language like [ANI](https://code.google.com/p/anic/), A, B, and C would all execute at the same time!